chris2k20/volumes-backup/README.md

 Purpose: **Easy but safe way to migrate/backup Volumes or Folders locally or to other Hosts**

+Backup all your volumes with this universal container.
+The encrypted backup-file will be uploaded to [transfer.sh](https://transfer.sh/) (see Environment-Section below to customize).
+Overall Tool enables your container-data to be migrated to another platform (eg. from Docker to Kubernetes).

-No magic: This Image creates a tar-Archive from a folder, saves it encrypted and upload it, so that only you (and you alone) can access it everywhere.
+No magic, very simple: This Image creates a tar-Archive from a folder, saves it encrypted and uploads it, so that only you (and you alone) can access it everywhere.

 Then the other way around (`MODE=restore`): download file (eg. `DOWNLOAD_URL=https://transfer.sh/U6TIL/backup-volumes.tar.gz.enc`), decrypt it and unzip it.

-##  Migration
+## General Usage

-Backup all your volumes with this container.
-Encrypted backup-file will be uploaded to [transfer.sh](https://transfer.sh/) (disable or reset with env-variable `UPLOAD_URL=""`, see Environment-Section below).
+- Set your personal `KEY`, so that the backup-file can be safely AES-encrypted
 - Mount your source folders into the container (ReadOnly): under `/volume-src/` (or customize `BACKUP_SRC=/volumes-src/`)
 - Mount your destination folders into the container: under `/volume-dest/` (or customize `BACKUP_DEST=/volumes-dest/`)

-Important: **Mount the right folders in the right container-path in backup- and restore-mode!**
+Important: **Mount the right folders in the right container-path in backup- and restore-mode!** (any name, here `volume1-myfiles` and `volume2-otherfolder`)

 ## Example:

 ### Backup-Mode

-local folders `/home/user/myfolder/` and `/opt/otherfolder/`:
+Part 1: the backup-mode to get a encrypted backup-file from the local folders `/home/user/myfolder/` and `/opt/otherfolder/`:

 ```bash
 docker run -it --rm \